 A Second Crossroads

 Now, another decade later, we find ourselves at a second major crossroads.
-Technology has once again changed dramatically, and we are no longer just a web or mobile company, yet that is how most who know us would label Able Engine.
-Another obstacle is potential clients who hear our name for the first time ask if we do engine repair or work in the auto industry.
+Technology has once again changed dramatically, and we are no longer just a web or mobile company.
+Yet that is how most who know us would label Able Engine.
+Another obstacle is when potential clients who hear our name for the first time ask if we do engine repair or work in the auto industry.
 Anyone involved in marketing understands that having to spend those initial moments of branding to “unbrand” yourself before correctly “branding” yourself often can mean the difference between a sale and a lost opportunity.

 A New Brand, a New Direction